TristanWebber/ESP32C3-ROM-bootloader/README.md

 |0x800 | unknown  | _init       |
 |0x801 | unknown  | _init       |

 Three read/writes to undocumented CSRs were observed in the init code during the configuration of interrupts.
 The 0x000 CSR is not documented in the ESP32 TRM, however it appears in the RISC-V Specification as the `ucause` (User Cause) register.
-This would make sense where there were user-level interrupts in the implementation.
+This would make sense if there were user-level interrupts in the implementation.
 It appears that this is not used at present because all code seems to be executed with the machine privilege level.
 However, it appears there may be some [future intent](https://docs.espressif.com/projects/esp-privilege-separation/en/latest/esp32c3/index.html) by Espressif to implement a seperate user code in the IDF.

 The CSRs 0x800 and 0x801 are reserved as custom CSRs in the RISC-V Specification.
 There is no reference to these registers in the ESP32-C3 TRM, however there context of usage in the ROM bootloader suggests they are related to the interrupt system.
 In both cases, the only operation on those registers is to set bit 0.